phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

 This is a repo where I'm storing my versions of solutions to Leetcode problems for future reference.
-Many of the implementation ideas are from the top posts of the dicussion section of the problem.
+The goal is to outline multiple straightforward solutions for each question, as well as explaining their time and space complexities.
+Each solution includes well-written comments to explain the high level idea.

-*Disclaimer: I do not claim credit for every single solutions.
+*Disclaimer: I did not come up with all the solutions.
+Many of the implementation ideas are from the top posts of the dicussion section of the problems.
 See "Source" at the top of each file to check credits.*

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|